Ministry of Communication and Information Technology (Nepal)

-The Ministry of Communication and Information Technology (सूचना तथा सञ्चार प्रविधि मन्त्रालय) is governmental body of Nepal that manages postal services, telecommunications, broadcasting, press and information and film development in the country.
+The Ministry of Information and Communication (सूचना तथा सञ्चार मन्त्रालय) is governmental body of Nepal that manages postal services, telecommunications, broadcasting, press and information and film development in the country.

-Jagadish Kharel is the current minister who is serving as a part of interim government formed in 12 September 2025.

 Through its subdivisions, the ministry informs the public about economic and social activities in Nepal, while promoting democratic culture through ensuring the freedom of expression and the right to information of the People of Nepal.

 Its main aim is to make the communications media active and efficient.

+Currently the ministry is led by Minister Dr. Bikram Timilsina since 27 March 2026.

 Organisational structure

 Three departments serve under the ministry to facilitate and implement its work: